Grilling cevapcici on the gas grill

 2. flatbread: Fresh from the grill or oven, flatbread is the ideal base for your cevapcici.
 It absorbs the juices and sauces well.
 This is how cevapcici is traditionally grilled on a gas grill in the Balkans.

 3. Fresh salad: A simple salad of tomatoes, cucumbers and onions brings freshness to the plate.
-A drizzle of olive oil and a little salt is enough as a dressing.
+A splash olive oil and a little salt are enough as a dressing.

 4. potato salad: If you like something heartier, potato salad is a good choice.
 It's filling and goes well with meat.